apalache-mc/apalache/docs/src/tutorials/entry-tutorial.md

 ```

 Most likely, you have no problem reading this definition, except for the part
 that includes `isTerminated'`, `returnValue'`, and `UNCHANGED`.
+Recall that a
+transition predicate, like `Next`, specifies the relation between two states of
+the state machine; the current state, the variables of which are referenced by
+unprimed names, and the successor-state, the variables of which are referenced
+by primed names.

+The expression `isTerminated' = TRUE` means that only states where
+`isTerminated` equals to `TRUE` can be successors of the current state.
+In
+general, `isTerminated'` could also odepend on the value of `isTerminated`, but
+here, it does not.
+Likewise, `returnValue' = -(low + 1)` means that
+`returnValue` has the value `-(low + 1)` in the next state.
 The expression
-`isTerminated' = TRUE` means that `isTerminated` shall have the value `TRUE` in the
-next state of our state machine.
-Likewise, `returnValue' = -(low + 1)` means that `returnValue` has
-the value `-(low + 1)` in the next state.
-The expression `UNCHANGED <<low,
-high>>` is a convenient shortcut for writing `low' = low /\ high' = high`.
-Readers unfamiliar with specification languages might question the purpose of `UNCHANGED`, since in most programming languages variables only change when they are explicitly changed.
+`UNCHANGED <<low, high>>` is a convenient shortcut for writing `low' = low /\
+high' = high`.
+Readers unfamiliar with specification languages might question
+the purpose of `UNCHANGED`, since in most programming languages variables only
-However, a transition predicate, like `Next`, establishes a relation between pairs of states.
+change when they are explicitly changed.
+However, a transition predicate, like
+`Next`, establishes a relation between pairs of states.
+If we were to omit
-If we were to omit `UNCHANGED`, this would mean that we consider states in which `low` and `high` have _completely arbitrary_ values as valid successors.
+`UNCHANGED`, this would mean that we consider states in which `low` and `high`
-This is clearly not how Java code should behave.
+have _completely arbitrary_ values as valid successors.
+This is clearly not
+how Java code should behave.
+To encode Java semantics, we must therefore
-To encode Java semantics, we must therefore explicitly state that `low` and `high` do not change in this step.
+explicitly state that `low` and `high` do not change in this step.

 It is important to understand that an expression like `returnValue' = -(low +
 1)` *does not immediately update* the variable on the left-hand side.
 Hence,